Cluster-Randomized Trials with Cross-Cluster Interference: Introduction

 \section{Introduction}

-The literature on cluster-randomized trials (CRTs) predominantly assumes partial interference, which allows for spillovers within but not across clusters.
-This is often a reasonable assumption when the natural units of randomization correspond to well-distinguished units of aggregation, such as villages, schools, or hospitals.
-We are instead concerned with CRTs carried out in what \cite{hayes2017cluster} refer to as ``arbitrary geographical zones,'' regions in which ``the population is widely scattered and not divided up into clearly defined and well separated communities.''

-A well-known problem in this setting is cross-cluster interference, meaning that units in a cluster may directly or indirectly benefit from or be harmed by treatments assigned to geographically proximate units in different clusters.
-Some references refer to this as {\em contamination} \citep{hudgens2008toward,staples2015incorporating}, while others define contamination to mean that control units obtain treatment from treated neighbors, which is suggestive of interference \citep{hayes2017cluster}.
-This paper formally studies the problem of cluster construction under a potential outcomes framework allowing for cross-cluster interference.
+The literature on cluster-randomized trials (CRTs) predominantly assumes partial interference, which allows for interference within but not across clusters.
+However, researchers often conduct CRTs in what \cite{hayes2017cluster} refer to as ``arbitrary geographical zones,'' where clusters are not given by nature since ``the population is widely scattered and not divided up into clearly defined and well separated communities.''
+A well-known concern in these settings is {\em cross-cluster interference}, where units within a cluster may respond to treatments assigned to units in adjacent clusters.
+Some references refer to this phenomenon as {\em contamination} \citep{hudgens2008toward,staples2015incorporating}, while others define contamination to mean that control units procure treatment from treated neighbors, which is suggestive of interference \citep{hayes2017cluster}.
+In either case, a simple comparison of treatment and control clusters may be biased.

-Empirical examples of CRTs that fall within this setting include \cite{homan2016effect} on malaria vector control, \cite{moulton2001design} on pneumonia vaccination, and \cite{sur2009cluster} on typhoid vaccination.
-The first reference conducts the trial on an island spanning about 12 by 4 km, dividing 34k units into 81 contiguous clusters.
-The third reference uses essentially the same number of clusters, yet the study involves 38k units concentrated in a far smaller region spanning about 1.2 by 0.7 km.
-With substantially higher unit density, there may be greater potential for cross-cluster interference.
-We study how to account for density in the design and subsequent statistical analysis.

-Leading solutions to cross-cluster interference construct clusters with sufficient geographic separation.
-One strategy is to construct ``{\em buffer zones}, so that there is little or no common boundary between any two clusters'' \citep[][p.\ 60]{hayes2017cluster}.
-Another is the ``fried-egg design'' (ibid, Ch.\ 4.4.3), where the experimental design is usually a standard CRT, but the researcher excludes from estimation units located near cluster boundaries.
-In practice, the choice of buffer size is ad hoc and implicitly relies on domain knowledge about the speed at which interference decays with distance.
-We show how to utilize this knowledge to improve cluster construction.